bbj-dev/bbj/documentation/docs/api_overview.md

 `http://server.com/api/endpoint_here`

 The body of your request contains all of it's argument fields, instead of using URL parameters.
-As a demonstration, lets call `thread_create`.
-It requires two arguments: `title`, and `body`.
+As a demonstration, to call `thread_create`, it requires two arguments: `title`, and `body`.
 We put those argument names at the root of the json object, and their values are the info passed into the API for that spot.
 Your input will look like this: